GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    now very fast, as is true for the regular Gauss-Jordan solution via a new multi-processor enabled algorithm.

-*  Allow comma-separated colors instead of CPT files in options that are used to pass a CPT file (typically this means the **-C** option).
+*  Allow comma-separated colors instead of CPTs in options that are used to pass a CPT (typically this means the **-C** option).

 *  Faster netCDF reading for COARDS table data (i.e., not grids).